thadigitalguru/SEO-Ecommerce-Sales-Assistant/ARCHITECTURE.md

 1.  **SEO**: Use `react-helmet-async` for dynamic tags and `vite-plugin-prerender` for static generation of key pages.
 2.  **Performance**: Route-based code splitting using `React.lazy` and `Suspense`.
 3.  **Personalization**: Lightweight tracking via `localStorage` and rule-based engine in `features/personalization`.
-4.  **Azure**: API folder mapped to Azure Functions for secure AI search processing.
+4.  **Google Cloud**: API folder mapped to Google Cloud Functions for secure AI search processing.